gittwenstein/acme-42-checker/README.md

 	```bash
 	./test -n
 	```
-8. If you decide to use the tests *in your own code*, **do not commit**, worse yet, push anything from your repo, until you make absolutely sure, the test files won't get pushed upstream. ***First***, make sure you have the `.gitignore` file in your local repo:
+8. If you decide to use the tests *in your own code*, **do not commit**, worse yet, push anything from your repo, until you make absolutely sure the test files won't get pushed upstream. ***First***, make sure you have the `.gitignore` file in your local repo:
 	```bash
 	~/projects/C00/.gitignore
 	```